Buying a holiday home is an exciting venture and we’re confident that your new purchase will bring you and your family many years of enjoyment.

 Fortunately, if you are overwhelmed by the whole experience, we can guarantee that most of your worries can be solved by visiting one of our approved holiday parks.

-To help you get the most out of your park visit, here are fifty of the most important questions to ask before buying a holiday home.
+To help you get the most out of your park visit, here are fifty of the most important questions to ask before buying a static caravan.

 1. Are there any site fees?